 The type and dosage of aid-in-dying medication doctors prescribe, including medications to prevent nausea and vomiting, varies with each individual.
 The medication cannot be injected.
 The patient must be able to ingest the medication without assistance, usually by swallowing or by using a feeding tube.
 The prescribing physician must send the prescription directly to the pharmacy.
 The pharmacy will NOT accept a prescription directly from a patient.
+The physician or healthcare system will give the patient the name of suitable pharmacies.
 A designated family member or friend may pick up the medications.

-If the prescribing doctor has any questions, the doctor can call Compassion & Choices' free and confidential Doc2Doc consultation line at 800.247.7421.
+If the prescribing doctor has any questions about medications or participating pharmacies, the doctor can call Compassion & Choices' free and confidential Doc2Doc consultation line at 800.247.7421.

 The patient may ask their provider or pharmacy about the cost of these medications.
-Some insurance policies, including Medi-Cal, cover the cost of the medication and/or the physician visits.
+Some insurance policies cover the cost of the medication and/or the physician visits.
 Please contact the insurance provider to find out what the policy covers.
-It should also be noted that many compounding pharmacies do not work with insurance and instead offer medications at a cash-only rate.